 Ali Fazal And Richa Chadha To Wed In April 2020, Couple Applies For Marriage Registration In Mumbai

 Ali Fazal and Richa Chadha have been in a steady relationship for a while.
-Now, the latest reports suggest that the actors are all set to exchange wedding vows in April.
+Now, the latest reports suggest that the actors are all set to exchange the wedding vows in April.
 In the light of media reports citing the couple's application for their marriage registration, their spokesperson has now issued an official statement which confirmed that the wedding will happen by April end.

 The official statement read, "Currently, only the date for the registration has been taken.
 As per process, a three-month window is valid [for the wedding to take place] from the date that has been allotted.
 The couple is working towards an official registration in the last week of April, post which the celebrations will follow.
 All we can say is that it's a happy occasion, and all the parties involved are elated."